AlexandreDdaCosta/olympus/install/debian/etc/adapters/wireless/usb/TL-WN821N/README.md

 **TIP**: Change directory to */tmp* before cloning repository.

-## Change directory into the clones repository, build, and install the new
+## Build, and install the new kernel module
-kernel module.

 ```
 cd rtl8192eu-linux